quietscientist/Foundation_Models_Primer_MAIN2024EDU/README.md

 By the end of the workshop, attendees will not only have practical skills in using tools for movement analysis but also a deeper understanding of how to integrate this approach into broader research frameworks in neuroscience.
 Specific concepts covered will include pre-trained vision transformers for movement analysis; movement tokenization; movement foundation models; foundation model fine-tuning.

-Much of the code is borrowed from: https://github.com/open-mmlab/mmpose/tree/main and https://github.com/CIS-522/course-content/tree/main
+Much of the code is borrowed from: https://github.com/open-mmlab/mmpose/tree/main Implementation of vq-vae is copied from: https://github.com/zalandoresearch/pytorch-vq-vae

 More documentation about MMPose (or the OpenMMLab suite of tools) can be found: https://openmmlab.com